-The attached Site Plan indicates that 2 off-street loading spaces are proposed with Phase I and 1 loading space is proposed for Phase II.
-Each space is 12-ft. wide by 19-ft. deep and will have 12-ft. of vertical clearance, meeting Table 806-11 standards (see Exhibit 4).
+The attached Site Plan indicates that 1 off-street loading space is proposed with the Project.
+The space near the Clubhouse is 12-ft. wide by 19-ft. deep and will have 12-ft. of vertical clearance, meeting Table 806-11 standards (see Exhibit 4).